williamswalsh/playwright_test_suite/README.md

 - Add description to invalid email addressed giving the reason why its invalid - use sendgrid to check this
 - Use Faker javascript library to generate fake data
 - Create list of valid or invalid domains for a "work email"
-- change the structure of the repo to be: tests/ signup
+- change the structure of the repo so tests folder doesn't contain screenshots & utils folders.

 # Things to do